 Video on development of 4-7 months

 Your baby is already 4 months old.
-By now, you must have developed your own daily routines and interaction patterns with your baby.
-Keep interacting and playing with you baby as much as possible as it can facilitate the cognitive and social development of your baby.
+By now, you must have developed your own daily routines and interaction patterns with him.
+Keep interacting and playing with your baby as much as possible, as it can facilitate his cognitive and social development.

 Development from 4 to 7 Months – Cantonese version with English subtitle only

 Heading: Development from 4 to 7 Months

 Scene: The father is playing and talking with his baby.
 The baby smiles at him and stretches out his hand to touch him.
 He also turns to his head towards the sound made by his father.

 Narrator: By the fourth month, both you and your baby will have adjusted to each other.
 Your baby will feel secure.
 During this period, he will learn to coordinate his movement, vision, sense of touch and hearing to adjust to his surroundings.

 Scene: Two seven months old babies lying prone and support their bodies using their palms.

 Narrator: By the end of the seventh month, when lying on his tummy, your baby can push his head and body up with their palms.